elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> Some of the drawbacks of the Mediator pattern in JavaScript include increased complexity due to the central mediator object, and potential performance overhead when handling a large number of events.
+      <strong>Interview Response:</strong> It can become complex and it could also potentially become a God object.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Drawbacks of the Mediator Pattern.
+      <strong>Technical Response:</strong> Some of the drawbacks of the Mediator pattern in JavaScript include increased complexity due to the central mediator object, and potential performance overhead when handling a large number of events.<br/><br/> <strong>Drawbacks of the Mediator Pattern.</strong>
     </div>
     <br />
     <div></div>